rackerlabs/docs-cloud-servers/rst/devguide/api-operations/methods/post-create-a-server-key-pair-os-keypairs.rst

     POST /os-keypairs

-Creates a server key pair

-Creates a key pair, with the name specified in the request body, to associate with a new server 				instance.
+This operation creates a key pair, with the name specified in the request body, to associate with a new server instance.

 .. important::
    Key Pair Naming Rules

    The key name must be unique and may not exceed 255 characters.
-It can contain the following 					characters:
+It can contain the following
+   characters:

    * alphanumeric
    * spaces
    * dashes
    * underscores

 This table shows the possible response codes for this operation: